JonathanMischuk/NodePress/README.md

 3. Open the np-config.js file located at root level and update the db.uri (for Mongoose) and port (for Express) manually as needed
 4. Run ```node server.js``` or ```nodemon server.js```
-5. Goto localhost:3000/np-admin in your web browser (or whatever port you chose in the np-config .js file)
+5. Goto localhost:3000/np-admin in your web browser (or whatever port you chose in the np-config.js file)
 6. Set up a new user, then log in.

 ##Instructions for use